tetris245/ULTRAbc/README.md

 Changes for future version

 * New commands:
+  - code to reveal codes used for current combination locks on specified target
   - hint to add or change a hint for current locks with password on specified target
   - pw to reveal passwords used for current locks with password on specified target
 * Updated and improved the lock command: